Han River BBQ at Arisu Manchan: Seoul Dining Guide & Review

 With love,

 P.S.
-Arisu Manchan recently opened a new branch in Jamsil (μž μ‹€μ ).
+There's also a Jamsil branch (μž μ‹€μ ) listed online.
 Unlike the Yanghwa branch, the Jamsil location charges a ₩5,000 table setting fee per person (higher than Yanghwa), but in return, you get unlimited refills of the basic side dishes.
+Since policies and fees can vary by branch and change over time, I recommend checking the latest details on official channels or map listings before you go.^^

 If you loved this Arisu Manchan story, you might also enjoy: